Financial Strength, Bonding, Insurance, Equity Capital and Stability

 We have established a multi-layered process that includes process controls, validations, audits and reviews to ensure we deliver on our promises and meet our fiduciary obligations and responsibilities as a Qualified Intermediary for your 1031 Exchange.
 Nothing escapes our attention in any transaction.

 Exeter professionals have a long-standing track record and reputation in designing, structuring and coordinating all kinds of 1031 Exchanges involving multiple types of property, from high-rise commercial office buildings to residential condominium properties, and even personal property like commercial aircraft.
 Every transaction is handled with the same attention to detail and accuracy because our reputation for excellence is solidified with every successful outcome.

-Stable and Trusted
+Trusted, Stable and Reliable

-State of Washington Required Dislcosures
+State of Washington Required Disclosures

 "Washington state law, RCW 19.310.040, requires an exchange facilitator to either maintain a fidelity bond in an amount of not less than one million dollars that protects clients against losses caused by criminal acts of the exchange facilitator, or hold all client funds in a qualified escrow account or qualified trust."